 - Shanghai allocated a $1.5B Metaverse Development Fund.

 - Dubai released their Metaverse plan, intending to add 40,000 virtual jobs and boost GDP by $4B

 However, it’s likely that the initial applications of the metaverse are likely to be focused in the eCommerce sector as a new sales channel due to the consumer experience in the space becoming more complex and demanding.
 The metaverse is undoubtedly an opportunity to diversify sales by proposing new products or services.
 Unlike traditional channels, these are entirely virtual products whose ownership can be guaranteed by an NFT.
 Take Nike for example, who sold a virtual sneaker for $130,000.

 Sneakers aside, by 2030, the metaverse could generate up to US$5 trillion across all sectors – according to an extensive report by McKinsey & Company.
 With eCommerce set to generate between US$2 trillion and US$2.6 trillion by 2030, and dwarf sectors such as advertising (US$144 billion-US$206 billion), and gaming (US$108 billion-US$125 billion).
 This is a sizable opportunity by any standards, and will likely bring about a rise in digital assets, new technologies, and investments from the private sector.
 So keep an eye on these spaces.

 Do Your Research

 At Think10, we’re committed to providing forward-thinking entrepreneurs and investors with the support that you need for long-term success as we move towards reality in the metaverse.
 We take an informed and reasonable approach to investment, supporting all stages of start-up growth and always thinking ten steps ahead.
-If you want to learn more about the nature of crypto markets, blockchain technology, and web3 news – contact us today.
+If you want to learn more about the nature of the Cryptocurrency Market, blockchain technology, and web3 news –contact us today.